Last updated on April 14th, 2023

 If you build your roof out of metal, then it can last between 50 to 100 years.
 For metal roofing however they are usually bespoke, so for a cost estimate, you will need to speak with a specialist contractor.

-Clay and concrete roof tiles will last between 25 to 40 years.
-The life expectancy on roofs though can be heavily affected by the weather conditions it has to deal with.
-Extreme weather and even falling trees can obviously heavily reduce the time your roof lasts for.
+Clay and concrete roof tiles will last 25 to 40 years.
+However, roof life expectancy can be heavily affected by weather conditions.
+Extreme weather and even falling trees can reduce a roof’s lifespan.

 How long will it take to replace your roof?